 The Western region of Nosy Be

-This really is a gigantic anglers playground whose surface is swollen by up rises up to 15 metres deep, where many coral formations develop.
-This is a fantastic place to fish with many great fish coming from here each year.
-Including some monster Giant trevally to both popper and jig tactics.
+This really is a gigantic anglers playground whose surface is swollen by up to 15 metres deep, where many coral formations develop.
+This is a fantastic place to fish, with great fish coming from here each year, including some monster Giant trevally to both popper and jig tactics.

 South Nosy Be

-Last but of course not least is South Nosy Be which has some beautiful waters for you to fish, some of these being virtually untouched by anglers.
+Last but not least is South Nosy Be, which has some beautiful waters for you to fish, some of these being virtually untouched by anglers.

 Southern Region of Nosy Be